EuracBiomedicalResearch/tidyfr/README.md

-# The R interface to the Textual Data Format
+# The R interface to the Textual Dataset File Format

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![R-CMD-check-bioc](https://github.com/EuracBiomedicalResearch/tidyfr/workflows/R-CMD-check-bioc/badge.svg)](https://github.com/EuracBiomedicalResearch/tidyfr/actions?query=workflow%3AR-CMD-check-bioc)
 [![codecov.io](http://codecov.io/github/EuracBiomedicalResearch/tidyfr/coverage.svg?branch=main)](http://codecov.io/github/EuracBiomedicalResearch/tidyfr?branch=main)
 [![license](https://img.shields.io/badge/license-Artistic--2.0-brightgreen.svg)](https://opensource.org/licenses/Artistic-2.0)

-`tidyfr` provides an interface to retrieve data stored in the Textual Data File (TDF) format from the Eurac Research Institute for Biomedicine.
+`tidyfr` provides an interface to retrieve data stored in the Textual Dataset File Format (TDFF) from the Eurac Research Institute for Biomedicine.
 All data files from the CHRIS study are stored in this format, thus, `tidyfr` allows to import CHRIS data.
-The main properties of this interface/import functionality are:
+The main properties of this interface/import functionality
+are:

 - Retrieve data for a particular version of a data module.
 - Return the data as `data.frame` with all variables in their correct data type.

-# Textual Data Format
+# Textual Dataset File Format

 A documentation for the new data format can be found [here](https://wiki.gm.eurac.edu/index.php?title=Textual_Dataset_Format).
 In